 Transmit Load Balancing mode, previously known as Adaptive Load Balancing (ALB), incorporates all the features of NFT, plus Transmit Load Balancing.
 In this mode, two to eight ports may be teamed together to function as a single virtual network port.
 The load-balancing algorithm used in TLB allows the server to load balance traffic transmitted from the server.
-However, traffic received by the server is not load balanced, meaning the Primary teamed port is responsible for receiving all traffic destined for the server (refer to Figure 4-12).
-As with NFT, there are two types of team members, Primary and Non-Primary ports.
-The Primary port transmits and receives frames and the non-Primary ports only transmit frames.
+However, traffic received by the server is not load balanced, meaning the primary teamed port is responsible for receiving all traffic destined for the server (see Figure 4-5).
+As with NFT, there are two types of team members, primary and non-primary ports.
+The primary port transmits and receives frames and the non-primary ports only transmit frames.